 Quite a lot of places have WiFi, especially in Mexico City.
 But, as it happens with public networks everywhere, it doesn’t always work, or, at least, not at the speed we need it.
 I bought myself a Mexican SIM card to make sure I could access the Internet anytime I wanted.
 It was a life saver.
 I often used Uber to travel within Mexico City and also Uber got me safely into my hotel after arriving in Merida in the middle of the storm – the roads were flooded and without data on my phone I wouldn’t had been able to get out of these situations as easily.
 I got mine from SimCorner and it worked really well – no problemas!

 You can read all about my trip to Mexico here.
 I posted about every single location and my experiences.
 Please do share yours or any other tips!

 P.S.
-While in self-isolation due to COVID-19 pandemic, I’m keeping a regular schedule of posting about my traveling experiences to bring some light into this dark time.
-A lot of my travel plans have been or most likely be canceled or postponed, and I want to continue to blog.
+While in self-isolation due to COVID-19 pandemic, I’m keeping a regular schedule of posting about my travelling experiences to bring some light into this dark time.
+A lot of my travel plans have been or most likely be cancelled or postponed, and I want to continue to blog.